MOLOKINI DIVE SITES

-Molokini is a crater three miles off the coast of Makena, Maui, and offers excellent scuba diving!
-What is visible from above water is a half-circle crater which is a sanctuary to Hawaii’s sea bird population.
-This unique site is a Marine Sanctuary that offers a special set of dive conditions and a wide variety sea life.
+Molokini is a crater three miles off the coast of Makena, Maui, and offers excellent snorkeling!
+What is visible from above water is a half-circle crater which is a sanctuary for Hawaii’s seabird population.
+This unique site is a Marine Sanctuary that offers a wide variety of sea life.

-There are several scuba diving sites at Molokini Crater; our favorites are:
+There are several snorkeling sites at Molokini Crater; our favorites are:

 - Reef’s End

 - Back Wall (offered on Private Charters only)

 We typically snorkel at Enenu’i which is on the shallower side and full of tropical fish.

 While there are always variables that may affect the length of the snorkel, we typically snorkel for 60-90 minutes.

 The part of Molokini Crater visible above water is shaped like a crescent moon.
 Out of one corner of that crescent is an underwater of reef that extends the edge another quarter of the way around, as if a 3/4 circle.

 The back wall of Molokini Crater is a spectacular dive, as the sheer wall of the crater drops from 200 feet above the surface to over 300 feet below!

 This dive is reserved for advanced or experienced scuba divers as expert buoyancy control is a must!